 Without the support of my mother, my brother did not have the emotional resources to tackle an abusive father and the deadly temptation of the serpent.
 Caring for me meant he would miss out on the fun.
 I now realize that in the dysfunctional family dynamics it was each one for his own.
 As there was no one around to fulfill the emotional needs of the child.
 There is a constant feeling of scarcity of resources.
 It is survival of the fittest, take what one has to through fair or foul means.
 My brother could no longer be the protector and benefactor.
 Like a person drowning he had used whatever means possible to survive.
 Even if it meant totally trampling on my feelings and rights.

 It took me many years to understand Don Miguel’s second agreement.
 Nothing someone does is because of you.
 What someone says and does is a projection of their own reality.
 If they treat you badly it is because they are relieving themselves of their own pain and you just happen to be a convenient receptacle for their rage.

 I no longer feel bad that my brother was cruel and unsupportive, Healing for me has helped me understand the dynamics of our relationship and letting go of old expectations.
-And, I no longer feel the bond of love and attachment.
+But, I no longer feel the bond of love and attachment.
 However, it does fill me with sadness that a once beautiful relationship which could have nurtured and supported both of us was destroyed.